jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: tigetnum(capname)

-   Return the value of the numeric capability corresponding to the terminfo capability name *capname*.
+   Returns the value of the numeric capability corresponding to the terminfo capability name *capname*.
 The value ``-2`` is returned if *capname* is not a numeric capability, or ``-1`` if it is canceled or absent from the terminal description.